erikberglund/ProfileManagerKeyExtractor/README.md

 Script to extract payload information from the Profile Manager source code.

-**NOTE: This script is not finished as it currently doesn't handle all payload keys and value types**
+**This script is currently just a proof of concept and NOT a finished tool.**

 Here's a link to my companion blog post for this script: [Extracting Payload Keys From Profile Manager]()